 Ph.D.
 Minor Requirements

-A Ph.D. minor in Information consists of an approved 9 credits of School of Information courses (passed with grade B or better) and a written and oral examination (which forms part of the Ph.D.
+A Ph.D. minor in Information consists of an approved 9 units of School of Information courses (passed with grade B or better) and a written and oral examination (which forms part of the Ph.D.
 Comprehensive Exam).
 Some of our graduate courses have pre-requisites, but you may confer with the instructor to see if they can be waived depending on your background.

 The form of the Ph.D. minor written exam would typically be a 2-hour paper.
 Alternatively, it could be devised to be in a format aligned with the major exam of the your home department, but reflecting content for the School of Information.